Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 indicates that Boulder has an extremely high national median income of $66,069 and an average income of $78,308.
-This contrasts with Rest of WA's figures of a median income of $57,323 and an average income of $71,163.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in the Boulder SA2 is extremely high nationally.
+The median assessed income is $66,069 and the average income stands at $78,308.
+This contrasts with Rest of WA's figures where the median income is $57,323 and the average income is $71,163.
 Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Boulder would be approximately $75,451 (median) and $89,428 (average) as of September 2025.
-According to Census 2021 income data, household, family, and personal incomes in Boulder cluster around the 72nd percentile nationally.
-The distribution shows that the largest segment comprises 37.4% earning $1,500 - $2,999 weekly (2,888 residents), which is similar to the metropolitan region where 31.1% fall into this bracket.
-After housing costs, Boulder residents retain 88.4% of their income, reflecting strong purchasing power.
+Census 2021 income data shows that household, family and personal incomes in Boulder cluster around the 72nd percentile nationally.
+Distribution data shows that the largest segment comprises 37.4% earning between $1,500 and $2,999 weekly (2,888 residents), which mirrors the metropolitan region where 31.1% occupy this bracket.
+After housing costs, residents retain 88.4% of their income, reflecting strong purchasing power.

 Frequently Asked Questions - Income